 - The international dimension of FAIR principles, converging towards globally-accepted frameworks

-The FAIR working group will work in close collaboration with the Architecture WG to ensure that the FAIR principles of findability, accessibility, reusability and interoperability are supported by the technical arrangements under development.
+The FAIR working group works in close collaboration with the Architecture WG to ensure that the FAIR principles of findability, accessibility, reusability and interoperability are supported by the technical arrangements under development.

-The FAIR working group will also collaborate with Landscape WG to ensure that the federation of relevant structures and initiatives is conducted under the scope of the FAIR principles.
+The FAIR working group also collaborates with Landscape WG to ensure that the federation of relevant structures and initiatives is conducted under the scope of the FAIR principles.

-The FAIR working group will coordinate with the Rules of Participation WG to ensure that EOSC services support FAIR and are FAIR.
+The FAIR working group coordinates with the Rules of Participation WG to ensure that EOSC services support FAIR and are FAIR.

 - Q2 2019: Release an annual FAIR work plan

 - Q4 2019: Outline approach for accrediting FAIR data and certifying repositories.